 Note:

-Around the beginning of spring (early
+of spring (early

-March to late May),
+March to late May), Mallard

-During the brief time before this, however, the males are still sexually potent
+begins in June.
+During the brief time before this, however,

-and some of them either remain on standby to sire replacement clutches (for
+remain on standby to sire replacement clutches (for female

-regardless of their species and whether or not they have a brood of
+and whether or not they have a brood of ducklings. wiki

-(2) Female Amberwings' wings are
+Female Amberwings' wings are covered in brown spots, unlike

-covered in brown spots, unlike the male, whose are entirely amber.
+the male, whose are entirely amber.
 From :

 http://phsinsects.wikispaces.com/Eastern+Amberwing+Dragonfly

-Mirror ; also
+Mirror ;

-this YouTube video
+YouTube video

-How
+(3) How

 to Tell the Difference Between a Grasshopper and a Cricket

-(4) 美國科學考察人員在菲律賓山區發現了一種會發出類似人類笑聲的蟬。
+(4) 美國科學

 src1

-A laughing cicada and an inflatable shark are just two of the 300 new species
+A laughing cicada and an inflatable shark are just two of

-scientists believe they've identified on a recent expedition in 2011.
+a recent expedition in 2011.

-(5) Can I attract
+(5) Can

-butterflies without gardening?
-"I scatter salt pellets (for my
+I attract butterflies without gardening?
+"I scatter

-water softener) in my gravel driveway and hose down the area to provide a moist
+hose down the area to provide a moist "salt lick" for the

-"salt lick" for the butterflies.
-Many butterflies visit for minerals
+butterflies.
+Many butterflies visit for minerals and/or

-and/or water."
+water."

 (6) Why